 EARLY SPOTS PROGRAM

-Early SPOTS was established as a new course of study to address the shortage of services personnel in early intervention.
+Early SPOTS was established as a new course of study to address the shortage of service personnel in early intervention.

 Program Goals